aisingapore/PeekingDuck/docs/source/tutorials/07_using_model_hub_nodes.rst

 Class Labels
 ^^^^^^^^^^^^

-Similar to the instnace segmentation models, the object detection models are also trained on a variety of datasets, the same ``detect-ids`` command can be used to retrieve the file containing the model's class labels:
+The models are trained on a variety of datasets which may not share the same set of class labels, e.g., the `PubTables-1M <https://msropendata.com/datasets/505fcbe3-1383-42b1-913a-f651b8b712d3>`_ dataset contains the label "table column" which is not found in the `COCO <https://cocodataset.org/#home>`_ dataset.
+As such, it may be necessary to look through the class labels supported by the model.
+You can do so with the following command:

    .. admonition:: Terminal Session